Mini, Medium, and Standard Goldendoodles

 We have a unique breeding program that reputable breeders are finding works best for their breeding dogs.
 We want our adults to have the best opportunity for being not only amazing mothers, but to have their forever families in their lives through it all.
 What makes us different from the majority, is that we place our breeding dogs in their forever homes as puppies and allow them to live with their family for the first two years or two heat cycles (whichever comes first).
 Once our breeding dogs have reached two years of age or are beginning their third heat cycle, they will begin breeding.
 The only time they are away from their family is when they come to us for their whelping, nursing, and weaning weeks.
 This will take approximately six weeks.
 After six weeks, they will return to their families and continue this cycle until they reach five years to six years of age.
 They will then be spayed and returned to live a healthy long life with their already established forever host homes.
 Because goldendoodles are a high maintenance cross-bred, they require more care than most other breeds.
 That is why we find it extremely important for our breeding females to have a loving and caring family that will individually spoil and pamper them the way they need but most importantly the way they deserve.
 This type of breeding program ensures our puppy clients receive the healthiest puppy we can offer.
 Our available puppies are not part of this program.

 Once our puppies reach 49 days old we will have them each assessed to discover their energy levels, unique disposition, and temperaments.
-We use the Volhard Puppy Test to help us in our puppy assessment.
-We also begin crate training and stair training as part of our beginning stages of puppy training.
+We use the Volhard Puppy Aptitude Test to help us in our puppy assessment.
+We also begin crate training, stair training, and distraction/attention training as part of our beginning stages of puppy training.
 We are pleased to offer these services to our puppy clients as it helps us to know how to place our puppies with their forever families.

 Please visit our "Meet Our Dogs" page to learn more about the health testing we have completed for each our of parental lines.
-We would love for you to visit our previous puppies page to see some testamonials of happy goldendoodle owners.
-We are planning for 2017 winter litters.
+We would love for you to visit our previous puppies page to see some testimonials of happy goldendoodle owners.
+We are planning for 2018 spring litters.
 If you would like to be placed on our deposit waiting list, please visit our available puppies page.

 After searching our site, please feel free to use our contact us page for more information.
+If you want to get to know us more, please visit our meet the staff page.
 We know that you will find the right puppy for your household with us.

 What is in a Name?